pasnox/monkeystudio2/readme.txt

 Known Problems:

-* Monkey Studio can't build plugins on mac os x, if you are able to fix it, please tell us.
+* MSVC 6 can't build Monkey Studio 2, and will probably never ( except if someone is able to send us a patch ).
 * For any problems, please contact us on the forums at : http://forums.monkeystudio.org

-WE NEED MAC OS X USERS WITH EXPERIENCE IN Qt 4, THANKS

 	Azevedo Filipe and The Monkey Studio Team,